-1. YOUR HOLIDAY BOOKING – Your contract with Aardvark is made once the following steps have been fulfilled: a) you have completed and returned a booking form and paid a deposit of 25% of the holiday cost or £500 per person whichever is greater together with the correct, non-refundable insurance premium (if required); and b) Aardvark’s confirmation account has been sent to you.
+1. YOUR HOLIDAY BOOKING – Your contract with Aardvark is made once the following steps have been fulfilled: a) you have completed and returned a booking form and paid a deposit of (prior to 1 Dec 2022) 25% of the holiday cost or (on or after 1 Dec 2022) 30% of the holiday cost (plus any costs that need to be paid in full at this stage for example gorilla permits and some flight costs) and b) Aardvark’s confirmation account has been sent to you.
 When you make a booking you guarantee that you have the authority to accept on behalf of all members of your party the terms of these booking conditions.

 You must check Aardvark’s confirmation carefully and raise any queries with Aardvark immediately upon receipt.
 Your contract with Aardvark is governed by English law and is subject to the jurisdiction of the English courts and is deemed to have been made at Aardvark’s offices in Hampshire.

-2. YOUR HOLIDAY PAYMENT – Full payment must be made to Aardvark at least ten weeks prior to departure.
-If you book less than ten weeks prior to departure you must pay the full price of the holiday when you book.
+2. YOUR HOLIDAY PAYMENT – Full payment must be made to Aardvark at least ten weeks prior to departure (for bookings confirmed prior to 1 Dec 2022) or at least 13 weeks prior to departure (for bookings confirmed on or after 1 Dec 2022).
+If you book less than ten weeks (13 weeks) prior to departure you must pay the full price of the holiday when you book.
 Payment may be made by bank transfer, debit card or cheque (provided there is time to clear the cheque).
 Please note your holiday may be cancelled if you fail to make payment on time and if it is, cancellation charges as set out in paragraph 5 will be payable by you.